florimondmanca/asgi-lifespan/README.md

 ### Sending lifespan events

 To programmatically send ASGI lifespan events to an ASGI app, use `LifespanManager`.
-This is particularly useful for testing and/or making requests using ASGI-capable HTTP client such as [HTTPX].
+This is particularly useful for testing and/or making requests using an ASGI-capable HTTP client such as [HTTPX].

 [httpx]: https://www.encode.io/httpx/